-An earlier version of this article was published four years ago on the 9th of September 2006, in the context of the 2006 commemoration of the tragic event of September 2001.
-Osama bin Laden’s whereabout on September 10, 2001 were confirmed by a CBS News Report.
-Osama had been hospitalized one day before the 9/11 attacks.
+Osama bin Laden’s whereabouts on September 10, 2001 were confirmed by a CBS News Report.
+Osama had been hospitalized on September 10th, 2001, one day before the 9/11 attacks.

 How on earth could he have coordinated the attacks from his hospital bed in a heavily guarded Pakistani military hospital located in Rawalpindi.

 Bear in mind that the Combined Military Hospital Rawalpindi (under the adminstration of the Pakistani military) exclusively “provides specialised treatment to Army personel and their immediate family”.
 Osama bin Laden must have had some connections in the Pakistani military or intelligence to be admitted to the hospital.
 He was, according to Dan Rather’s CBS report, provided with “treatment for a very special person”.

 If the CBS report by Dan Rather is accurate and Osama had indeed been admitted to the Pakistani military hospital on September 10, 2001, courtesy of America’s ally, he was in all likelihood still in hospital in Rawalpindi on the 11th of September, when the attacks occurred.